GeneralYouri/project-euler/src/38/README.md

 ---

-Due to manually deducing lower and upper bounds for every `n`, this problem solution isn't generalized and doesn't accept any input.
+Due to manually deducing lower and upper bounds for every `n`, this problem solution isn't generalized and currently doesn't accept any input.

 TODO: Explore feasability of accepting an input for the concatenation length (9 in the problem description for a 1-9 pandigital).